deNBI/cloud-user-docs/wiki/Compute_Center/Heidelberg-DKFZ.md

 Welcome to the de.NBI Cloud site DKFZ Heidelberg.
 In the following guide we want to give you a quick introduction how to use our cloud site.

+### Disclaimer

-Please note, you are responsible for everything that happens with the virtual machines (VMs) you deploy!
-We as resource provider are not liable for anything and do not give any guarantees.
+You are solely responsible for all activities related to the virtual machines (VMs) you deploy.
+As the resource provider, we are not liable for any issues and offer no guarantees.
+We strongly recommend making your setup as reproducible as possible from the start and ensuring that important data is regularly backed up.

 ## How to get in contact with us
 In case you have questions or want to give us any kind of feedback, please